-My experience as someone who as endured serious emotional, physical, verbal abuse, and more is something that is part of me.
+My experience as someone who has endured serious emotional, physical, verbal abuse, and more is something that is part of me.
 I don’t sit around crying and talking about it all day or every day, but it certainly doesn’t disappear from my memory.
 Sometimes, if I dwell on it, it still frustrates me.
 This is when I feel like considering treatments like neurofeedback (more about this therapy can be learnt by looking up keywords like neurofeedback sacramento), which is known to be quite beneficial.
 But the frustration is temporary, so I do not really think much about seeking any external help.
 Honestly, I just get angry about the fact that narcissists can get away with so much.
 But then, when the anger becomes unbearable, I take a deep breath and tell myself that these traumatic experiences have shaped my life views and will affect my future choices, I am who I am, be it good or bad because of these events.
 Yes, it was a distressing experience and I might not live as if it never happened, but I can at least accept what happened rather than denying its existence!

 I sure didn’t enjoy it.
 I didn’t enjoy the aftermath.
 I don’t enjoy the days I still have to deal with the narcopath or his flying monkeys.
 I cannot get away from any of that, but I can go about my life as well as possible and minimize my contact with disordered people.